scipopt/ipet/README.md

 # Installation and prerequisites

 IPET was originally written in Python2.7 and recently converted into Python3.
-It consists of two modules, *ipet* together with several submodules, and *ipetgui*.
 We give installation instructions for the Linux operating system.
 Since the code is written in python only, it should also work on other platforms.
 We assume that you either have sudo-privileges on your target architecture, or are able to create a python3